dirkels-tree/test/README.md

 test
 ====

-Test project to see how things work
+Test project to see how things work.